Brooks Koepka: Professional career

-European Tour
+Early years, European Tour success

 In the summer of 2012, Koepka turned professional and began playing on the Challenge Tour in Europe.
 He won his first title in September at the Challenge de Catalunya.
 In 2013, he had his second victory on the Challenge Tour, winning the 2013 Montecchia Golf Open.
 He followed this a month later with his third win, the Fred Olsen Challenge de España, where he set the tournament record, 260 (−24), and won by a record 10 strokes.

 Three weeks later, he had his third win of the year at the Scottish Hydro Challenge.
 With those three wins, he earned his European Tour card for the remainder of the 2013 season and for the full 2014 season.
 The day after his third Challenge Tour win of 2013, Koepka qualified for the 2013 Open Championship.
 Koepka made his debut as a member of the European Tour (he played in three events prior to promotion to membership) at the Scottish Open, finishing T12.

 On the 2014 European Tour, Koepka won the Turkish Airlines Open and finished third at the Dubai Desert Classic and Omega European Masters, and ninth at the Alfred Dunhill Links Championship.
 He ranked 8th in the 2014 Race to Dubai rankings and was named the European Tour's Sir Henry Cotton Rookie of the Year.